openapx/r-service-txflow/README.md

 We can retrieve a data file or blob by its name within the snapshot.

 ```
-# -- Get data file or blob by name in the snapshot
+# -- Get data file by name in the snapshot
 #    GET /api/repositories/<repository>/snapshots/<snapshot>/<name>

 output_file_by_name <- file.path( base::getwd(), by_name )